KeysonRaphael/Viewers/docs/latest/deployment/index.md

 ## Data

-The OHIF Viewer is able to connect to any data source that implements the [DICOM Web Standard][dicom-web-standard].
+The mConnect Viewer is able to connect to any data source that implements the [DICOM Web Standard][dicom-web-standard].
 [DICOM Web][dicom-web] refers to RESTful DICOM Services -- a recently standardized set of guidelines for exchanging medical images and imaging metadata over the internet.
 Not all archives fully